Multi-family Zoning: Achieving Intended Densities

 In general, is the city controlling the building of condos on currently undeveloped parcels?
 Specifically, is the meadow adjacent to the Connelly Creek trail and the Hospice going to be sold to developers.
 If so, I am vehemently opposed.
 Enough all ready with the condos!!!

-KARIN GUNDERSON asked over 2 years ago
+KARIN GUNDERSON asked about 3 years ago

 Thanks for the question, it’s one that I’m sure is on the minds of many since we are seeing record numbers of new dwelling units under construction right now!
 The simple answer to your question is that we “control” development by ensuring land is available to accommodate our population growth projections and rules are in place to guide the development.